Chung Thye Phin: Architectural memorials

 He designed Relau Villa (also on Penang island), his holiday resort with a swimming pool ringed by private and other types of rooms.
 Its derelict structure can still be seen and explored at Taman Metropolitan, Relau in Penang, today.
 According to family history Kapitan Chung Thye Phin was inspired by the artistic canals of Venice and the enchanting ponds and lakes of China when he designed the swimming-pool, which was constructed by Mr. B. H. Ung (Ung Ban Hoe was attached to the architectural firm of Stark & McNeil), the first Chinese architect who introduced reinforced concrete buildings to the community, notably the Ban Hin Lee Bank.

 A commentary by his grand daughter, Oola goes, "Chung Thye Phin had many residences, some of them mansions, in Penang, Ipoh and Taiping.
 His residence in what is now Persiaran Gurney was the most famous, with its grand entertaining rooms and undersea wing.
 It was built before there was a Persiaran Gurney or a Gurney Drive, and was therefore right on the shore.
 His largest residence in Ipoh was in a street that carried his name (and still does).
 This mansion now serves as a hospital.
 He built a summer house on a large estate near Relau and surrounded it with gardens, orchards and fish ponds.
 However its most striking feature was the fact that it was built around a swimming pool (the first in Penang) in the Roman tradition.
 This house still exists in its ruined state, now surrounded by high rise 21st century flats.
 There are indeed many stories to be told about Chung Thye Phin."

 He also had property on Penang Hill, as was the way with the rich in those days.
 His was a bungalow named, simply, "Highlands".

 Several articles have been published, mentioning these properties and erroneously attributing them to Thye Phin's father, Chung Keng Quee who died in 1901, well before any of these were built.

 The traveller

-A widely travelled Malayan, Kapitan Chung Thye Phin had gone round the world on many a business-cum-pleasure trip.
-On one occasion, he undertook a perilous trip up the scenic gorges of the Yangtze River at Chongqing, China, thus earning for himself the distinction of being the first non-China-born Chinese to have made the venture.
-It was here that he was enraptured by Nature's inimitable splendour.
+Chung Thye Phin traveled internationally for business and leisure.
+During one trip, he traveled the gorges of the Yangtze River at Chongqing, China.
+He was the first Chinese person born outside of China to make this journey.